Brainilio/natours/README.md

 Files can be found in ./controller/authcontroller , models/usermodel , routes/userRoutes

+These are some of the authentication & security features I have added in this project:

 - Signing up makes use of the bcrypt library to hash the password using the pre-hook method
 - Signing people in the controller is going to be made with a custom body, i'm not going to throw the entire body in there, because it can be modified.
 - I use JWT to assign webtokens with my private password in my config file.
 - I use a model method in the userschema to validate and compare the passwrods with bcrypt
 - In my authcontroller i also make use of the .select method on mongoose to still pull the password, despite the fact that i put select on false in my user model, so i still have access to my password in the controller and will be able to compare both passwords in the db.
-- forgotPassword: User schema uses a resettoken & expiration date field for the reset token that you can request if you go to /forgotpassword , this will set a reset token in your db and also send one to your email, i use mailtrap.io to catch all the emails.
+- authController.forgotPassword: User schema uses a resettoken & expiration date field for the reset token that you can request if you go to /forgotpassword , this will set a reset token in your db and also send one to your email, i use mailtrap.io to catch all the emails.
-- resetPassword: In your email you will find the reset-token, you need to paste this as a params "resetPassword/:token".
-Send this request as a patch with body: password and passwordConfirm to reset your password.
+- authController.resetPassword: In your email you will find the reset-token, you need to paste this as a params "resetPassword/:token".
+Send this request as a patch with body: password and authController.passwordConfirm to reset your password.
 After resetting your password, the reset-token and the reset-expires will be gone
+- authController.updatePassword : you can change your password, but we are going to check if the user that is changing the password knows their current password for an extra security measure.
+I also get the user again by decoding the JWT.

 #### Protect middleware (./controllers/authcontrollers => protect)